lsawicki-cdv/course-iot-cloud-computing/17-jwt-rest-api/readme.md

 ## JWT Token Authentication in REST API

+**Important**: Before starting, check your Azure subscription's [Policy assignments](https://portal.azure.com/#view/Microsoft_Azure_Policy/PolicyMenuBlade.MenuView/~/Assignments) to verify which regions you can deploy resources to.
+If you plan to deploy this REST API to Azure (e.g., Azure App Service), your subscription may be limited to specific regions (typically 5 allowed regions).
+Use one of your allowed regions instead of UK South if necessary.

 ### Learning Objectives
 - Understand JWT (JSON Web Tokens) and how they work
 - Learn about stateless authentication in REST APIs